Guccione's Geriatric Physical Therapy Elsevier eBook on VitalSource, 4th Edition

 Elsevier eBook on VitalSource

-- Combination of foundational knowledge and clinically relevant information gives you a meaningful background in how to effectively manage geriatric disorders
+- Combination of foundational knowledge and clinically relevant information provides a meaningful background in how to effectively manage geriatric disorders

 - Updated information reflects the most recent and relevant information on the Geriatric Clinical Specialty Exam.